brownradical/horiseon/README.md

 # Horiseon Website Accesibility Revamp
 > This web development revamp is to increase user and developer accesibility.
+I have been hired by Horiseon to review and adjust codebase to follow accesibility standards so that thier own side is optimized for search engines.

 ## Table of contents
 * [General info](#general-info)